dagmawib/Library-Management-System/README.md

 ## Features

 Borrowing and Returning: Issue books with due dates, process returns, calculate fines for overdue books.
-Search and Cataloging: Search books by title, author, genre, ISBN, etc. Create a systematic catalog.
+Search and Cataloging: Search books by title and author.

 ## Technologies Used
 Java: Core programming language for the system's implementation.